Sexual Harassment Prevention Training

 IDFPR-Approved Sexual Harassment Prevention Continuing Education

-With the recently passed legislation, Illinois Department of Financial and Professional Regulation (IDFPR) licensed professionals are now required to complete one hour of Sexual Harassment Prevention training.
-Licensees must complete this training before renewing their license.
+The Illinois Department of Financial and Professional Regulation (IDFPR) requires licensed professionals to complete one-hour of Illinois Sexual Harassment Prevention training.
+Licensees must complete this training before renewing their license annually.

 This program is not for Illinois Real Estate Licensees.
 Please visit the Real Estate Continuing Education page for more information on Sexual Harassment Prevention training and your continuing education requirements.

 Sexual Harassment Prevention Training for Employees & Employers

-Legislation recently passed in some states that require employees in their state to complete one hour of Sexual Harassment Prevention training annually.
-Currently, we provide employers an easy and cost-effective option to train their employees in Illinois and New York.
+Legislation in some states requires all employees to complete one hour of Sexual Harassment Prevention training annually.
+Currently, we provide employers an easy and low-cost option to train their employees in Illinois and New York harassment prevention.

 Find answers to our most commonly asked questions.